Overview

 • taking diabetes medicines, if needed

-If gestational diabetes is diagnosed early and well managed, this will help to keep you and your baby healthy.
+If gestational diabetes is diagnosed early and well managed, it will help to keep you and your baby healthy.

 Who needs an oral glucose tolerance test

-You have been referred for an oral glucose tolerance test because 1 or more things (risk factors) make you more likely to get gestational diabetes.
-These could be:
+You will be referred for an oral glucose tolerance test if 1 or more things (risk factors) make you more likely to get gestational diabetes.
+These risk factors include:

 • a strong history of diabetes in close family members (for example, parents, brothers or sisters)